 Торіс Anticipated Terms Performance Bond.
-A performance bond will be required.
-Progressive and partial sum bonding options will be considered [amount to be clarified by addendum].
+A performance bond in an amount of equal to the contract value will be required.
+Progressive and partial sum bonding options will be considered.
 Payment Bond.
-A payment bond in an amount equal to the full contract price is required [amount to be clarified by addendum].
+A payment bond in an amount equal to the contract value is required.
+Progressive and partial sum bonding options will be considered.
+Contract value.
+Since the actual contract value is not yet known, an assumed amount of \$1,900,000,000 is to be used for the purposes of completing Form G - Surety Letter.
 Performance Incentives The TJPA will develop requirements for Performance Incentives.
 REGULATORY AND LEGAL 1 TERMS Compliance with Laws The Contractor must comply with existing laws, regulations, and permits, shall be responsible for securing changes to any existing regulatory approvals, and shall be responsible for securing any necessary regulatory approvals.
 Terms will include, without limitation, requirements in the California Public Contract Code, Government Code, Labor Code, and federal requirements generally overviewed in FTA Circular 4220.1F and the FTA Master Agreement current at contract award.
 Compliance with Regulatory Oversight Agencies The Contractor with cooperate, coordinate, and facilitate the regulatory oversight and review activities of local, state, and federal agencies with jurisdiction.
 The TJPA is negotiating cooperation agreements with Caltrain and other agencies to coordinate with design and construction reviews.
 The TJPA has entered a cooperation agreement with the City and County of San Francisco addressing the TJPA's rights to occupy city right-of-way, modify existing City improvements, and receive City support through design and construction.
-Licenses The Contractor must secure and maintain any local, state, federal, or professional licenses required to perform any aspect of the design or construction work for itself and subcontractors and subconsultants of all tiers.
+Licenses The Contractor must secure and maintain any local, state, federal, or professional licenses required to perform any aspect of the design construction work for itself and subcontractors and subconsultants all tiers.
 Partnering The TJPA is committed to cultivating a culture of collaboration and trust and developing a team environment that values transparent communication and accountability.
 Given the scope and complexity of The Portal, serving as an extension of existing Caltrain rail service and future California High Speed Rail, the TJPA will use an integrated program team approach to deliver the project.
-The Contractor will be a member of the Integrated Program Delivery Team.
+The Contractor will be

+Торіс Anticipated Terms a member of the Integrated Program Delivery Team.
 The foundation of this approach will be a commitment to shared goals through partnership.
-The Contractor will be invited to participate in structured and scalable collaborative partnering that begins with Team Members of this

-Торіс Anticipated Terms contract and will expand in the future to include other contractors that will perform other portions of The Portal.
+The Contractor will be invited to participate in structured and scalable collaborative partnering that begins with Team Members of this contract and will expand in the future to include other contractors that will perform other portions of The Portal.
 To be clear, a positive and collaborative working environment among all contractors, designers, construction managers, and agencies is the goal of The Portal.
 The TJPA intends to use the San Francisco Partnering Field Guide as a tool to launch and implement collaborative partnering.
 The cost of partnering will be shared between the TJPA and the Contractor.
 Claims and Disputes Given the complex nature of the work and the need for a collaborative approach to resolving issues that arise during design and construction, the TJPA and the Contractor will focus efforts on early claim identification and resolution through traditional project-and executive-level channels.
 The TJPA anticipates using a claims procedure generally based the 2022 Caltrans Standard Specifications.
 Indemnity Indemnity clauses will comply with applicable California law and FTA guidelines.
-Buy America Requirements The TJPA will comply with federal law and all federal requirements under its grant funding agreements with respect to Buy America requirements.
+Buy America Requirements ica Requirements The TJPA will comply with federal law and all federal requirements under its grant funding agreements with respect to Buy America requirements.
 Attorneys' Fees The Agreement will not include a right to recover attorneys' fees arising out of a claim or dispute.
 Attorneys' fees may be recoverable in narrow instances related to indemnity provisions.